 Depending on the tree species and the number, you can sell the trees to a logging company instead of paying for their removal.

 Tree growing too close to your home

 Trees growing too close to your home need to be removed.
 They are a danger to your home and any property near them.

-As the tree grows, it may grow too large that the branches can damage the windows or roof of the house.
+As the tree grows, it may grow so large that the branches can damage the windows or roof of the house.

-The roots may also affect the foundation of your home and cause cracks on the walls.
+The roots may also affect the foundation of your home and cause cracks in the walls.